-Program Element/Study Description Consultant Support Region-wide Pavement Management System Refresher Training Provide refresher training in utilization of pavement management programs previously provided to member municipalities needed due to numerous staff changes \$10,000 Town of Woodbridge Business Connectivity Study Review current conditions and limitations and provide recommendations, concept plans and cost estimates for improved connectivity and circulation, with a particular focus on cyclists and pedestrians, in the Village area, including Selden Plaza and the Commercial Park. \$50,000 Congestion Management Process Additional data collection and implementation of CMP recommendations from previous study.
-Continued input to tie our CMP efforts with the Lower Connecticut River Valley COG as the two main areas of the New Haven TMA \$62,500 City of West Haven Bicycle-Pedestrian Plan Creation of a City-wide Bicycle Pedestrian Plan coordinated with other City Plans and with emphasis on intermodal connections and addressing all areas of the City. \$50,000 City of New Haven Two-way Transit Study Completion of study started in FY 20 building on previous traffic two-way studies, study transit routing options made viable by changes to traffic flow directions on city streets \$90,000 GIS Viewer Maintenance and Hosting Provide annual services to maintain GIS system \$25,000
+Program Element/Study Description Consultant Support Region-wide Pavement Management System Refresher Training Provide refresher training in utilization of pavement management programs previously provided to member municipalities needed due to numerous staff changes \$23,500 Town of Woodbridge Business Connectivity Study Review current conditions and limitations and provide recommendations, concept plans and cost estimates for improved connectivity and circulation, with a particular focus on cyclists and pedestrians, in the Village area, including Selden Plaza and the Commercial Park. \$50,000 City of New Haven Continuation and Conclusion of Fountain Street Study \$50,000 City of New Haven Conditional Evaluation of Existing Structures Inventory, documentation and evaluation of Traffic structures including span poles overhead sign poles and other similar structures \$87,000 City of West Haven Bicycle-Pedestrian Plan Creation of a City-wide Bicycle Pedestrian Plan coordinated with other City Plans and with emphasis on intermodal connections and addressing all areas of the City. \$50,000 GIS Viewer Maintenance and Hosting Provide annual services to maintain GIS system \$25,000

 Town of Wallingford Northrup Road Study Prepare alternatives assessment for roadway improvements between Barnes Road and North Farms Road/Murdock Ave, including horizontal and vertical geometry, roadway widths Provide conceptual plans and a probable construction cost estimate for the preferred alternative \$80,000 Town of Hamden Canal Trail Crossings Evaluations Evaluation, concept design safety improvements and recommendations with cost estimates for 21 at grade crossings on the Farmington Canal Heritage Trail between Goodrich Street and Mt.
-Sanford Road. \$70,000 Travel and Tourism Enhancement Utilize REX Development to further advance and promote travel and tourism in the region. \$50,000 City of Milford Feasibility Study Feasibility Study for the connection of Plains Road to Oronoque Road including at-grade railroad crossing, identification of permits required and cost/benefit analysis \$65,000 City of Meriden CT Loop Trail Connection study from Broad Street to the Middletown line in the vicinity of Westfield Road \$108,000 Total \$660,500 ΨΓ (1) · ·
+Sanford Road. \$70,000 Travel and Tourism Enhancement Utilize REX Development to further advance and promote travel and tourism in the region. \$50,000 City of Milford Feasibility Study Feasibility Study for the connection of Plains Road to Oronoque Road including at-grade railroad crossing, identification of permits required and cost/benefit analysis \$67,000 City of Meriden CT Loop Trail Connection study from Broad Street to the Middletown line in the vicinity of Westfield Road \$108,000 Total \$660,500